SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Configuring the Security Limits
 --------------------------------

-The security limits refers to the number of open files, processes, etc.
+The security limits refer to the number of open files, processes, etc.

 You can configure the security limits by running the **echo -e** command as a root user logged in shell: